SVA Membership Scheme for Volleyball Participants

 The solution which was agreed by the SVA Board at a Directors meeting in April 2010, minmising the overall cost to members while maximising the amount of information available to us as an corporated company, is the introduction of an SVA membership scheme for all persons involved in organised Volleyball in Scotland.

 From 1st July 2010, in order to be registered as a player, official or coach in an SVA approved competition, to hold an elected office within a member club or to play in a representative team of the SVA it will be necessary to be a member of the Association.

-Memberships will be in one of three categories, as follows
+Memberships will be in one of four categories, as follows

 Person must be under 16 on 1st September of the current year.
 This category of membership is applicable to person who is also registered as player, coach or match official.
 Pease note that one membership fee only is applied regardless of how many registration categories a person belongs to.